Skip to main content

 Early Mobility Program

-What are the benefits of the Early Mobility Program?
+What is the Early Mobility Program?

 • Get better faster

-• Get discharged home sooner
+• Go home sooner

-• Keep up their strength
+• Keep their muscles strong

-• Feel more positive
+• Feel more positive and confident

 Accessing this Clinic, Program or Service